 The Audit Committee has reviewed and discussed with management and the Independent Auditor our audited consolidated financial statements as of and for the fiscal year ended May 2, 2020 and the results of management's assessment and the Independent Auditor's audit of the effectiveness of the Company's internal control over financial reporting; the significant accounting policies, including their quality and acceptability, applied by management in the preparation of our financial statements, as well as alternative treatments; and management's and the Independent Auditor's judgment with respect to risk assessment.
 We have discussed with our Independent Auditor the matters required by the standards of the Public Company Accounting Oversight Board ("PCAOB"), including PCAOB Auditing Standards No. 1301, Communications with Audit Committees, the rules of the Securities and Exchange Commission, and other applicable regulations.
-We have also received from the Independent Auditor the written disclosures and the letter required by applicable requirements of PCAOB Rule 3526, Communications with Audit Committees Concerning Independence, regarding the Independent Auditor's provision of non-audit services to us is compatible with its independent Auditor and considered whether the Independent Auditor's provision of non-audit Services to us is compatible with representatives of our Independent Auditor.
+We have also received from the Independent Auditor the written disclosures and the letter required by applicable requirements of PCAOB Rule 3526, Communications with Audit Committees Concerning Independence, regarding the Independent Auditor's independence; and reviewed and pre-approved fees charged by the Independent Auditor and considered whether the Independent Auditor's provision of non-audit services to us is compatible with its independence.
+The Audit Committee also met in executive session following each of the formal Audit Committee meetings with representatives of our Independent Auditor.